AN INTRODUCTION TO THE SCALES OF MT MERU

 lies before this area, when the sequence is in the ball park so to

-with a single series seeded by the same numbers, different people can
+within a single series seeded by the same numbers, different people can

-and will choose different starting places.
+choose different starting places.
 I would recommend starting

 low and proceeding upward.
 More often than not, I end up settling a bit